All Products

 1. Log on to the CEN console.

-3. On the Basic Information > Transfer Router tab, find the transit router that you want to manage and click Create Connection in the Actions column.
+3. On the Basic Information > Transit Router tab, find the transit router that you want to use and click Create Connection in the Actions column.

-4. On the Connect with Peer Network Instance page, configure the parameters and click OK.
-The following table describes the parameters.
+4. On the Connection with Peer Network Instance page, configure the parameters and click OK.
+The following table describes only key parameters.
+You can use the default values for the other parameters.
+For instructions on configuring all parameters, see Use an Enterprise Edition transit router.

 Parameter